 1. Build Chicken Grazing Boxes

-Using scrap lumber and wire mesh, I created slightly elevated platforms in my chicken run- the boxes prevent root damage and allow grass to be established in even a crowded chicken run, providing portioned forage and entertainment for enclosed chickens.
+Using scrap lumber and wire mesh, I created slightly elevated platforms in my chicken run that allow the chickens to nibble green grass but prevent root damage.
+These boxes give young grass the protection it needs to be established in even a crowded chicken run, while providing portioned forage and entertainment for enclosed chickens.
 Read how to build a chicken grazing box.

 2. Close & Plant Your Chicken Run in the Spring

 Spring is a great time to free range your chickens or place them in a tractor to till garden beds.
 Use this time of year as an opportunity to let your chicken run rest completely.
-By March, my run is muddy and barren, so I close off the entrance to the run and scatter grass seed.
+After a winter of cooped chickens, by March, my run is muddy and barren, so I close off the entrance to the run and scatter grass seed.

-Depending on the number of chickens you have and how often you free range, the coop planting season can feel like an exercise in futility, however I’ve always felt like even if it’s temporary, it’s worth the benefit in relation to helping prevent soil erosion (and manure run-off) by encouraging seed/root growth, and providing forage and shade for my birds during the summer.
+Depending on the number of chickens you have and how often you free range, the coop planting season can feel like an exercise in futility, however I’ve always felt like even if it’s temporary, it’s worth the aid in preventing soil erosion (and manure run-off), by encouraging seed/root growth, and providing forage and shade for my birds during the summer.

-By allowing the plants to semi-mature before exposing them to the chickens, most survive.
-I choose varieties, like sunflowers, that have tough stems that rapidly out grow the chickens reach.
-Planting sunflowers in April or May means having mature heads of seeds to feed the chickens as a treat in late summer & fall.
+By allowing the plants to a head start before exposing them to the chickens, most survive.
+For planting inside the coop, I choose varieties, like Sunflowers, that have tough stems that rapidly outgrow the chickens’ reach.

 3. Plant Durable Perennials

 Whatever you plant, you’ll need to plan on fencing off that area for 3-6 months, to allow your perennials to get established.
-Although it’s a long-term commitment, the shade a small tree or shrub can provide is a healthier option for keeping chickens cool than the stuffy shade offered by the coop interior.
+Although it’s a long-term commitment, the shade of a small tree or shrub established in your coop is worth it!
+An established shrub in your coop promotes flock health- your birds will spend the heat of summer under the shrub breathing fresh breezes rather than retreating to a stuffy coop interior.

 4. Use your Chicken Coop Run as an Arbor